HebaMa7moud/image_classification_AWS/README.md

 3. Preparing data by downloading dog breed classification data and uploading it to S3 bucket.

-4. Installing the necessary packages  for this project's execution: smdebug, jinja2, sagemaker,boto3, torchvision,etc.
+4. Installing the necessary packages  for this project's execution: smdebug, jinja2, sagemaker,boto3, torchvision,PIL, numpy,matplotlib.pyplot, mpl_toolkits.

 ### Explanations of the different files used in the project